teachingaway/teachingaway.github.io/pages/patent-services.md

 When time is of the essence, we can press the US Patent Office to move faster (for a fee).
 While patents generally take 2-3 years for approval, I've seen examiners approve patents in as little as **9 months**.

+A "Prioritized Examination" expedites the patent process to about 1 year.
+While a prioritized application requires the inventor to abide by certain limitations, they are not particularly onerous, especially if time is of the essence.
+The additional filing fee is generally $2,000 (reduced to $1,000 for "micro-entities").

 <img src="/images/patent-drawings/jet-engine-whittle-1946.png" class="translucent">

 - - -